 Propaganda work is key...

-As people who are closely attached to the local people, in recent years, in parallel with the work of firmly protecting the territorial sovereignty and national border security, the Na Meo International Border Guard Station has coordinated with local Party committees and authorities to promote propaganda work, participate in many activities and programs to contribute to socio-economic development, and ensure local security and order.
+As people who are closely attached to the local people, in recent years, in parallel with the work of firmly protecting territorial sovereignty and national border security, the Na Meo International Border Guard Station has coordinated with local Party committees and authorities to promote propaganda work, participate in many activities and programs to contribute to socio-economic development, and ensure local security and order.
 In the villages where Mong ethnic people live, the border guard station has assigned officers to stay close to the area to "eat and live with the people", contributing to strengthening the military-civilian relationship at the border.

 Contribute to economic development and build a new cultural lifestyle.

 It can be affirmed that the attention of the Party and the State, the active participation of functional branches, local Party committees and authorities have contributed to improving the effectiveness of implementing the new cultural lifestyle in funerals in the Mong ethnic group in Quan Son district.
-Thereby, helping Mong people reduce costly expenses in organizing funerals, contributing to the movement "All people unite to build a cultural life", creating conditions for household economic development, such as: planting yellow-heart taro concentrated in Che Lau village; planting peach trees in Mua Xuan and Xia Noi villages; growing two-crop rice in Mua Xuan village; implementing the model "Green vegetable garden, clean house, tidy kitchen, far-away barn" in 3 Mong villages of the Women's Union of Quan Son district...
+Thereby, helping Mong people reduce costly expenses in organizing funerals, contributing to the movement "All people unite to build a cultural life", creating conditions for developing household economy, such as: planting yellow-heart taro concentrated in Che Lau village; planting peach trees in Mua Xuan and Xia Noi villages; growing two-crop rice in Mua Xuan village; implementing the model "Green vegetable garden, clean house, tidy kitchen, far-away barn" in 3 Mong villages of the Women's Union of Quan Son district...

 Article and photos: Ngoc Huan